Hospitality Social Media Marketing: Key Takeaways

 This blend of influencer and community content strengthens the credibility of social media marketing in hospitality, ultimately leading to stronger conversions and long-term brand loyalty.

-Social media has evolved into a powerful transaction channel for hotels – not just a space for inspiration.
-In 2025, social commerce plays a critical role in hospitality social media marketing by enabling guests to complete their booking journey without ever leaving the app.
+In 2025, social commerce (the process of buying and selling products or services directly through social media) plays a critical role in hospitality social media marketing by enabling guests to complete their booking journey without ever leaving the app.

-Platforms like Instagram and Facebook now offer in-app booking capabilities.
-TikTok supports direct shopping through shoppable livestreams and bio links.
-This functionality allows hotels to guide guests from interest to reservation in just a few taps.
+TikTok also supports direct shopping through shoppable livestreams and bio links, letting hotels turn consumer interest into guest reservations with just a few taps.

 By 2025, social commerce is expected to account for 17% of all digital transactions, and the global market is projected to reach $6.2 trillion by 2030.